Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 An object key is the unique identifier for an object in a bucket.
 Because the combination of a bucket, key, and version ID uniquely identifies each object, you can think of Amazon S3 as a basic data map between "bucket + key + version" and the object itself.
 Every object in Amazon S3 can be uniquely addressed through the combination of the web service endpoint, bucket name, key, and (optionally) version.

+DATA LAKE

+ A data lake is an architectural concept that helps you manage multiple data types from multiple sources, both structured and unstructured, through a single set of tools.